Republic XF-12 Rainbow: Design

 Air for engine intakes, oil coolers and intercoolers was drawn through the leading edge of each wing between the inboard and outboard engines.
 This reduced drag compared to using individual intakes for each component.
 In addition, because the air was taken from a high-pressure area at the front of the wing, this provided a ram air boost for increased power at high speeds, and more effective cooling of the oil and intercoolers.
 The intakes made up 25% of the total wingspan and were extensively wind tunnel tested.
 After being used, the air was ducted toward the rear of the nacelle, to provide thrust.
 The entire engine nacelle was nearly as long as a Republic P-47 Thunderbolt.
 Research showed that a force roughly equivalent to 250 hp was generated by each engine exhaust during high speed cruise while at altitude.
 Each engine featured twin General Electric turbochargers at the rear of the nacelle and for brief bursts of additional power, water-methanol injection.

 The XF-12 was originally intended to use contra-rotating propellers similar to those used on the XF-11, However, due to delivery delays and reliability issues, they were never installed.
 They would have been twinned three-bladed propellers (rotating in opposite directions).
 As it was, the aircraft used standard four-bladed Curtiss Electric propellers.
+(Note: Republic obtained a waiver from the contra-rotating propeller design requirement, citing developmental problems and disappointing performance tests.
+Historian Mike Machat notes that some sources erroneously attribute the waiver to the XF-11 maiden flight crash that almost killed Howard Hughes, which was partially caused by a malfunctioning propeller, but this is chronologically impossible because the USAAF granted the waiver in July 1945, about a year before the crash.)

 The only visible external difference between the first and second prototypes was the addition of cooling gills on the upper engine cowlings.
 The second prototype was fitted with the full reconnaissance equipment suite.